 Among the neighborhoods we visited: San Marco, Castello, Dorseduro, Cannaregio, the old Jewish Guetto.
 Of course we did the best of Venice like San Marco Square, the Rialto Bridge, we also saw Gondolas.
 But the most fun is to get lost in the small streets without necessarily knowing where to go.

 We wanted to go to the islands of Murano and Burano, well known for glass and lace.
 We went via a one-hour trip with a full complement boat creaked, been onblige.
 Burano, was our favorite.
 You can go directly from Venice, or make a stop in Murano, which deserves a little stop.
 Here are our best shots:

 Our last day was mainly focused on our departure to Croatia, laundry, re-packing, ...

 Back on the road to hit the balkans, next steps Slovenia and Croatia for new adventures ...

 Some photos & videos in bulk:

 - The surprice : Mestre, affordable restaurant, nice city center

-- The high number of tourists, in the middle of July, it was nevertheless expected
+- The tourist overpopulation in the middle of July, however, was expected

 - The stifling heat in the middle of July again expected, but sometimes the smells that go with